 - Klawock is a mixed Tlingit and non-Native city.
 The island has been greatly influenced by logging operations.
 Most residents pursue a subsistence lifestyle to provide food sources.
 The community takes great pride in its Totem Park, which displays 21 restored totem poles and replicas from the old village.
 The Totem Park includes a heritage center and long house.

 - Federally Recognized Tribe

 - Local Option Restrictions

 - Sale by municipality operated license only: Package Store Only

 Facilities, Utilities, and Health Care

 - Municipal Facilities & Utilities

 - Piped Water, Piped Sewar, Refuse Collection, Landfill, Harbor/Port, Police, Volunteer Fire Department, Schools, Boys and Girls Club

 - Klawock is dependent on air transportation from Ketchikan, although it is connected to other communities through the island road system.
-The only airstrip on Prince of Wales Island is located here, with a 5,000' long by 100' wide paved runway.
+The only airstrip on Prince of Wales Island is located here, with a paved runway.
 A seaplane base is operated by the state on the Klawock River.
 Ferry transportation is available to Hollis, 23 miles away.
 Klawock has a small boat harbor and boat launch ramp.
 A deep draft dock is located at Klawock Island, which is primarily used for loading timber.
 Freight arrives by cargo plane, barge, and truck.